dylan/gameofcyvasse/_includes/rules.md

 Mountains x 6 (carnelian, reddish-brown)
   : This tile is impassable to all units except Dragons.
     Ranged units may attack Dragons that are on mountain tiles but they cannot attack through one.
-    Players may not exceed two mountains per row.
-This prevents mountains from being build into impassible walls.
+    Players may not have more than two contiguous mountains.
+This prevents mountains from being built into impassible walls.

 Water x 5 (lapis lazuli, blue)
   : Water stops a unit's movement once they enter it.